|Quick Facts: Technical Writers|

 Most technical writers work full time.
 Although technical writers work in a variety of industries, they are concentrated in the computer and management, scientific, and technical industries.

-A college degree is usually required for a position as a technical writer.
+Technical writers typically need a bachelor's degree to enter the occupation.
 In addition, knowledge of or experience with a technical subject, such as science or engineering, is beneficial.

 The median annual wage for technical writers was $78,060 in May 2021.